Skip to Content

 I prefer to refrigerate baked fruit pies.
 They are less likely to become watery.

-How Long will this Blueberry Pie Recipe Last in the Fridge?
+How Long Will This Blueberry Pie Recipe Last in the Fridge?

 Two days at room temperature or 4 days refrigerated covered with plastic wrap.